tfpauly/privacy-proxy/draft-pauly-privacypass-auth-scheme.md

 When used for client authorization, the "PrivateToken" authentication scheme defines one parameter, "token", which contains the base64url-encoded Token struct.
+Since the length of the Token struct is not fixed, the base64url data MUST include padding.
 All unknown or unsupported parameters to "PrivateToken" authentication credentials MUST be ignored.

 Clients present this Token structure to Origins in a new HTTP request using